Simple Verse the star on Town Moor once again | Horse Racing News

 SIMPLE VERSE used every last drop of her stamina to reel in the gallant Pretty Perfect and follow up her win in the St Leger over course and distance 12 months ago.

-In what was an intriguing contest to watch, the three-yeear-old Pretty Perfect looked like she may have stolen it as she scampered clear - having been up at the sharp end of a brutal pace throughout - with Simple Verse struggling to find a passage through horses.
+In what was an intriguing contest to watch, the three-yeear-old Pretty Perfect, sent off a 13-2 chance, looked like she may have stolen it as she scampered clear - having been up at the sharp end of a brutal pace throughout - with Simple Verse struggling to find a passage through horses.

 Murphy admitted he had been forced to ride for luck as the race did not pan out the way he had hoped and said: "Sometimes when they race up the rail, they just fall back into your lap so I had to be patient but I had a very willing partner.